-- Six days of embedded coaching - BOCES Aid for district staff attendance in shared district workshops - BOCES Aid for in-district staff training/consultation by BOCES employees - BOCES Aid for substitute teachers for participants attending half- or full-day training - BOCES Aid for cooperative curriculum development projects involving at least two districts - New York State Alternate Assessment administration training and support - Meetings for secondary and elementary principals. - Support with the New York State Learning Standards in planning for implementation - Curriculum Council meetings - New mentor training - Regional Superintendents Conference Day support - Danielson Framework and APPR training - Trend reports for English Language Arts (ELA) and math (grades) 3-8) - Data analysis and data report generation
+- Six days of embedded coaching - BOCES Aid for district staff attendance in shared district workshops - BOCES Aid for in-district staff training/consultation by BOCES employees - BOCES Aid for substitute teachers for participants attending half- or full-day training - BOCES Aid for cooperative curriculum development projects involving at least two districts - New York State Alternate Assessment administration training and support - Meetings for secondary and elementary principals. - Support with the Next Generation Learning Standards in planning for implementation - Network Team meetings - New mentor training - Regional Superintendents Conference Day support - Danielson Framework and APPR training - Trend reports for English Language Arts (ELA) and math (grades 3-8) - Data analysis and data report generation

-Other opportunities are available for an additional fee.
-To see a full list of all our opportunities and to register, visit MyLearningPlan on www.hfmboces.org.
+To see a full list of all our professional development opportunities and to register visit MyLearningPlan on www.hfmboces.org.